ethereum/EIPs/EIPS/eip-1.md

 External resources not so permitted **MAY** be included *at the Editors' discretion*.

-A complete reference to every external resource **MUST** be included in a Normative or Informative References section.
+A complete reference to every external resource **MUST** be included in the References section.

 We take several precautions to ensure the continued accessibility of all external resources.
 First, we follow the requirements of the [RFC 7322 RFC Style Guide](https://www.rfc-editor.org/rfc/rfc7322.html): references **MUST** be full citations, including author(s), title, and publication information -- URLs are acceptable, but **MUST NOT** be the sole information provided for a reference.
 In addition, Links **SHOULD** meet the Requirements for Origins in [EIP-5757](./eip-5757.md), and a Digital Object Identifier (DOI), where available, **MUST** be included.
 Within "fair use", short quotations from referenced works are encouraged, as embedded quotations will not change.